Hisma/cline-rules-workflows/README.md

 2. Select "Workspace" scope for project-specific customizations
 3. Create files based on your project type:
    - Documentation Projects: Use templates from templates/docsite-workspace/
-   - Web Applications: Use templates from templates/web-app-workspace/

-#### Customize Templates (Keep Most Disabled)
+#### Customize Templates

-1. Edit the created files to match your specific project needs and preferences
-2. **Important**: Keep most rules/workflows disabled by default
-3. Only enable one rule (collaboration-rules.md) and use workflows as needed
-4. Templates provide a starting point - adapt them to your workflow
+- Templates provide a starting point - adapt them to your specific project needs.
+You can ask Cline to help customize the templates for you.

 #### Use Toggle-First Workflow